 Good Beginner Species to Consider

 Beginners who do not have a lot of time to spend with a pet bird should consider species such as canaries or finches.
 If you have a bit more time and have an interest in parrots, then you could consider parakeets (budgies) or cockatiels, which are smaller members of the parrot family and are friendly, relatively quiet, and easy to tame if you get a young bird.

 Other members of the parrot family that you might want to consider as a first-time bird owner would be lovebirds, pionus parrots, poicephalus parrots, parrotlets, Quaker parrots, and grey-cheeked parakeets.
 And while doves and pigeons are often overlooked as pets, they can make good companions as they are quiet and sociable.

 There are things around the home that are considered hazardous to birds.
 Things you probably wouldn't think of like your cookware, scented candles, and deodorizers.
 The respiratory systems of birds are delicate.
 If you are a smoker, then a bird might not be the right fit for you.
 Some plants are perfectly safe, while others are potentially fatal to birds.
 It is important to know about all the household hazards that can harm a bird.

 You might want to invest some time in training your pet bird.
 Training helps strengthen the bond you have with your parrot.
 Most birds look forward to the one-on-one attention involved in training sessions.
 With successful training usually comes lots of praise and attention and their favorite treats.
 In addition, teaching some simple commands will make handling your parrot easier.

 Keep your bird healthy and wash your hands every time after you handle your bird.
 Birds can carry germs that make people sick.
 These bird-borne illnesses are rare in the United States, but you will still need to be vigilant about handwashing.
 Psittacosis, or "parrot fever," is a potentially serious disease of pet birds, and it can be transmitted to humans.
-The risks are not great, but it is best to be aware of it.
+The risks are not great, but it is best to be aware of them.